-Merriam-Webster defines bullying as: “abuse and mistreatment of someone vulnerable by someone stronger, more powerful, etc.” Can any of us believe God would want us to bully others?
-Bullying is an outward demonstration of our own fear, lack of self-worth, and/or a misunderstanding of those we willingly bully?
+Merriam-Webster defines bullying as: “abuse and mistreatment of someone vulnerable by someone stronger, more powerful, etc.” Why would someone choose to be abusive?
+Is this an outward demonstration of our own fear and/or misunderstanding?
 In our society, bullying usually begins with some form of verbal abuse.
-Merriam-Webster defines abuse as “language that condemns or vilifies usually unjustly, intemperately, and angrily.”
+Merriam-Webster defines abuse as: “language that condemns or vilifies usually unjustly, intemperately, and angrily.”

-Most of the bullying I have witnessed, either personally or through a news outlet, express anger and the appearance of hatred, 1 Jn 3:15, “Whosoever hateth his brother is a murderer: and ye know that no murderer hath eternal life abiding in him.”
-We can recognize bullying by the verbal and non-verbal expressions of the person doing the bullying.
+Most of the bullying I have witnessed, either personally or through a news outlet, includes anger and the appearance of hatred, 1 Jn 3:15, “Whosoever hateth his brother is a murderer: and ye know that no murderer hath eternal life abiding in him.”
+We can determine an incidence of bullying by the verbal and non-verbal expressions of the person doing the bullying.
 Are they calm?
-Are they smug?
 Are they using language intended to inform, or rather to shut the other person out of any further discussion or action?
 What does God tell us about this, Eph 4:29, “Let no corrupt communication proceed out of your mouth, but that which is good to the use of edifying, that it may minister grace unto the hearers.”
-God only wants us to minister grace with our verbal communications.
-When people look at us, will they see our faces exhibiting grace or hatred, are we being condescending, and/or showing disapproval?
-Is our body tense and rigid?
-Are we listening to what the other person is saying, or have we already made up our mind?
+Is their face exhibiting a friendly attitude, or one of hatred and disapproval?
+Is their body tense and rigid?
+Are they listening to what the other person is saying, or have they already made up their mind?
 If we want to know if we are bullying someone, we can step back and evaluate our own actions and appearances, do they align with the teachings of God, Phil 2:3, “Let nothing be done through strife or vainglory; but in lowliness of mind let each esteem other better than themselves.”
-Do we truly understand the position of the person we are bullying, or have we only been interested in changing their mind, or worse yet, silencing them and/or making them subservient to us and our opinions?
+Do we truly understand the position of the person we are bullying, or have we only been interested in changing their mind?

-Bullying is usually manifested by the outward display of a feeling of fear caused by some misunderstanding of another person or group.
+Bullying can be the outward display of a feeling of fear caused by some misunderstanding regarding another person or group.
 How does God tell us to treat people when we have these feelings, Matt 5:43-46, “Ye have heard that it hath been said, Thou shalt love thy neighbour, and hate thine enemy.
 But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you; That ye may be the children of your Father which is in heaven: for he maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust.
 For if ye love them which love you, what reward have ye? do not even the publicans the same?”
-God tells us to love them.
-Will, our response of love, help us overcome our fear and misunderstanding; and can it lead the other person onto the same path?
+Does God not tell us to love them?
+Will our response of love help us overcome our fear and misunderstanding?

 Can there be any excuse for harming our neighbor, either physically or mentally?
 Rom 2:1-3, “Therefore thou art inexcusable, O man, whosoever thou art that judgest: for wherein thou judgest another, thou condemnest thyself; for thou that judgest doest the same things.
 But we are sure that the judgment of God is according to truth against them which commit such things.
 And thinkest thou this, O man, that judgest them which do such things, and doest the same, that thou shalt escape the judgment of God?”
-Can we imagine we can harm people because we disagree with them or fear them in any way, and have God’s blessing?
+Can we imagine we can harm people because we are afraid they will harm us, or others, and have God’s blessing?

 What does bullying accomplish?
 Is it meant to change the behavior of the person being bullied?
-Is it meant to make the bully feel more powerful?
-Does anyone really believe we can change a person’s mind by bullying them?
-Or, are we just trying to turn them into our personal slaves?
+Is it meant to make the bully feel stronger and more powerful?
+Does anyone really believe you can change a person’s mind by bullying them?
 God is clear on this subject, He wants us to always seek peace, in every situation, if it is possible, Rom 12:18, “If it be possible, as much as lieth in you, live peaceably with all men.”
 Is God not asking us to show our strength by helping others, not bullying them?
 Matt 15:1, “We then that are strong ought to bear the infirmities of the weak, and not to please ourselves.”

-Could God be any clearer on this subject, God is not a fan of hatred or bullying.
+Could God be any clearer on this subject, God is not a fan of hatred and bullying.